 Standing members for Quality Standards Advisory Committees (QSACs) have been recruited by open advert with relevant bodies and stakeholders given the opportunity to apply.
-In addition to these standing committee members, specialist committee members from a range of professional and lay backgrounds relevant to domestic violence are being recruited.
-The topic overview and request for areas of quality improvement will be published and wide stakeholder comment invited, including from those with a specific interest in equalities.
+In addition to these standing committee members, specialist committee members from a range of professional and lay backgrounds relevant to domestic violence and abuse are being recruited.